jhumelsine/jhumelsine.github.io/_posts/2026-05-22-continued-learning.md

 ## Social Media
 Social media can be good resources, but they can also be cesspools.
 Some platforms let you create lists of accounts you follow.
-I have found that these lists tend to have little or no additional content inserted in these feeds.
+I have found that these lists tend to have little or no unwanted content inserted in these feeds.
 You mostly see only what you want to see.

 While curated lists filter content, they cannot filter what's posted by those you follow.